 3. Do Not Use a Washcloth or Loofah

-When you do wash your piece, only use your hands.
-A washcloth or loofah can hoard bacteria.
-While cleanliness is essential, you want to make sure you don't wash away your body's natural bacteria that helps heal your skin.
-Once or twice a day is sufficient.
+When you do wash your piece, only use your hands to touch the ink.
+A washcloth or loofah can hoard bacteria and be too abrasive.
+While cleanliness is essential, you want to make sure you don't wash away healing skin or good bacteria.

 4. Refrain From Picking Your Flakes Off